 NIEM employs the W3C XML Schema Definition (XSD) Language ([W3C XML Schema Part 1 Structures] and [W3C XML Schema Part 2 Datatypes]), one of several XML schema definition languages designed to define an instance XML document and enable its validation.
 In general, an instance XML document is valid against a particular XML schema if it obeys or conforms to the constraints imposed by that schema ([W3C XML Schema Part 1 Structures], §2.5, Schema-validity and documents).

-So, a NIEM IEPD is an MPD that contains a set of XML schema documents, that are assembled into an XML schema (after processing XML catalogs to resolve URI values in namespace attributes owned by xs:import elements and similar XML Schema constructs).
+So, a NIEM IEPD is an IEPD that contains a set of XML schema documents, that are assembled into an XML schema (after processing XML catalogs to resolve URI values in namespace attributes owned by xs:import elements and similar XML Schema constructs).
 In turn, the resulting XML schema can be used to validate one or more instance XML documents for NIEM conformance.

 NIEM is based on XML Schema, and so the term "schema validation" usually refers to "XML Schema validation".
 However, an IEPD author may also choose to include artifacts to validate with other types of schemas or rules, including but not limited to [ISO Schematron] and [ISO RelaxNG].
 IEPD authors may also include artifacts for NIEM constraint schema validation, which, of course, is XML Schema validation (See Section 4.5, Constraint Schema Document Sets, above.

 Because NIEM is XML Schema based, then c:XMLSchemaValid (of type c:XMLSchemaType) will likely be employed by most IEPDs.
 This validity constraint ensures that an IEP artifact is schema valid to an XML schema that can be assembled correctly from the schema documents that comprise it.
 To do this c:XMLSchemaValid provides two methods to choose from based on its child elements, c:XMLCatalog and c:XMLSchemaDocument, both zero to unbounded cardinality.
-The MPD author can use (1) c:XMLCatalog to identify one or more XML catalog documents that map the correct schema documents; or (2) c:XMLSchemaDocument to explicitly identify the one or more XML schema documents to be retrieved.
+The IEPD author can use (1) c:XMLCatalog to identify one or more XML catalog documents that map the correct schema documents; or (2) c:XMLSchemaDocument to explicitly identify the one or more XML schema documents to be retrieved.
 In each case, depending on the nature of the XML schema document set from which the schema documents are coming, it may be possible to identify a single XML catalog document or a single XML schema document.
 That catalog or schema document will be the starting point or root document and will contain enough information to explicitly identify or cascade to the rest.
 (See also Section 5.5, XML Catalogs, above)

-It is the MPD author’s responsibility to ensure that the method used (XML catalogs or XML schema document identification) is configured correctly per the appropriate specification ([XML Catalogs 1.1] or [W3C XML Schema Part 1 Structures]).
+It is the IEPD author’s responsibility to ensure that the method used (XML catalogs or XML schema document identification) is configured correctly per the appropriate specification ([XML Catalogs 1.1] or [W3C XML Schema Part 1 Structures]).

 5.6.2.7. c:SchematronValid